-- The services for managing the different transient stores (event data service, detector data service,...) should offer simplified data access to the algorithms. - The different persistency services provide the functionality needed to populate the transient data stores from persistent data and vice versa.
+- The services for managing the different transient stores (event data service, detector data service,...) should offer simplified data access to the algorithms. - Tools can be locally owned by an algorithm or globally available.
+They are components that allow sharing of code between algorithms (e.g. track extrapolation) - The different persistency services provide the functionality needed to populate the transient data stores from persistent data and vice versa.
 These services require the help of specific converters which know how to convert a specific data object from its persistent representation into its transient one, or the other way around. - The job options service, message service and particle properties service.